junior-devleague/pet-store/README.md

 #Welcome To The Pet Adoption Store!
-You will be creating a website that helps pets find homes!
+You will be creating a web app that helps pets find homes!

 ##Before you begin
-Please create a mockup of your website for us to approve :)
+Please create a mockup of your website for an instructor to approve :)

-##Initialization
+##Set-up your files
 Please create the following files:
 - index.html
 - styles.css
 - README.md

-Make sure all the files are connected! :)
+Create a link tag for your CSS stylesheet in your html document.

 ##HTML
-1. Create a Header containing the name of your pet store using a header tag.
+1. Create a header containing the name of your pet store using a **header** tag.

-2. Create a container for all of your pet profiles using a div tag and set the value of the id attribute to `all-pets`
+2. Create a container for all of your pet profiles using a **div** tag and set the value of the id attribute to `all-pets`

-3. Create an individual pet profile using a div tag and set the value of the class attributes to `individual-pet`.
-Create at least 5 profiles.
+3. Create at least 5 individual pet profiles using a **div** tag and set the value of the class attribute to `individual-pet` for each profile.

 4. For each pet profile:
-  a.
-Create a Header containing the pets name using a header tag smaller than `h1`.
+  - Create a Header containing the pets name using a **header** tag smaller than **h1**.
-  b.
-Create the pets profile photo using a image tag and set the value of the id attribute to `pet-image`.
+  - Create a profile photo for each pet using a image tag and set the value of the id attribute to `pet-image`.
-  c.
-Create the description of the pet using either either a paragraph element tag or a list element tag.
+  - Create a description for each pet using either a paragraph tag or a list tag.

 *BONUS* Wouldn't it be cool if each profile could make a sound?
-Hint: Use a `audio` tag!
+Add an audio tag to each pet profile.

 ##CSS
 1. Set the background image of the body using the `element` selector.